 It was this latter interest in animal welfare that led me to a Master’s Degree in Biology through Case Western Reserve University.
 I spent 5 years studying the health and wellness of nonhuman primates, earning my PhD candidacy along the way.
 It was a difficult, but ultimately positive, transition when I decided that a life in academia was not the right route for me.
 I left with a solid understanding of research, several peer-reviewed publications, and a new level of knowledge about the ways that modern lifestyle factors (diet, stress, activity, etc.) impact the health and wellness of both our nonhuman primate cousins in the zoo and modern humans.

 While earning my master’s degree, I had simultaneously been working on my certificate in herbalism through Rosemary Gladstar’s program while also taking classes with Susun Weed, Rosalee de la Foret, Aviva Romm, and earning my Permaculture Design Certificate (PDC) through Midwest Permaculture (2012).
 Living simply and sustainably was becoming more and more important to me, especially after the birth of my first daughter in 2013.
-It was shortly after her birth that I made the transition to managing our home, farm, and beginning Light Footsteps (which has rebranded to Resilient Birth & Botanicals as of 2020).
-Currently, my family and I live on a 121-acre property raising herbs, animals, and children.
-We call it Resilient Acres.
+It was shortly after her birth that I began Light Footsteps (which was rebranded to Resilient Birth & Botanicals as of 2020).

 While women’s health and feminist issues have always been central to my life it was when I became pregnant with my first (unborn) child that I realized how little I knew about pregnancy and birth.
 This led to a cascade of research that opened my eyes to the importance of the childbearing year for both women and children.
 I believe that the future of our Earth depends on the way that we treat women and children during this pivotal time.
 Not all births will be perfect.
 Not all births will go exactly as planned, but women and children always deserve to be treated with respect and dignity.
 Far too often we are not so matricentric in our approach, and I hope to use my knowledge and wisdom as an educated mother of two to help other individuals achieve the births that they deserve and want, however that looks for them.
 To that effect, I began training to be a birth doula with Birth Arts International in 2017 and finished my certification in 2019.
 I also began pursuing the path of Midwifery in 2018 and am studying to become a Certified Professional Midwife.
 I also assist at births as a midwifery assistant.